USRSE/usrse.github.io/_posts/newsletters/2024-01-24-newsletter.md

 This research has been reviewed according to University of Alabama procedures for research involving human subjects.
 If you have any questions about your rights as a participant in this study or any concerns or complaints, please contact the University of Alabama Office of Research Compliance at 1-877-820-3066.

-## Survey to better understand code revew practices of RSEs
+## Survey to better understand code review practices of RSEs

 Dr. Jeffrey Carver, Dr. Nasir Eisty, and Md Ariful Malik of the University of Alabama are conducting a study to understand the practices, impacts and barriers of code review techniques for RSEs.